-The sliding door design allows the fireplace doors to slide back and forth much like a sliding barn door.
+Our sliding fireplace doors allow the glass doors to slide back and forth much like a sliding barn door.
 The rollers and track are engineered for many years of quiet, easy glide operation.
 These doors are custom made to your specifications and will work well in any setting from traditional to modern and contemporary.
 This door, with its industrial elements, also lends itself to the industrial themed home.

 Sliding fireplace doors have a certain style—they are reminiscent of country life.
 For some of us, there’s an industrial flare!
 We love how the fireplace doors become a part of the fireplace decor when the fire is going.
 For many fireplace doors, the frame is all you can really enjoy when your firebox is lit up by a fire, so it’s nice to have a style that lets you enjoy the whole fireplace door while you’re enjoying the fire inside.